-Windows 10, just like its predecessor, offers Narrator feature.
+Windows 11/10, offers Narrator feature.
 The feature helps those in need of aid with vision, hearing, or dexterity impairments.
 It can help elders or those who have dexterity and mobility impairments by birth.
-In this guide, I will share how you can use the Narrator in Windows 10.
+In this guide, I will share how you can use the Narrator in Windows 11/10.

 The Narrator is a built-in tool that can be used to read text aloud.
 It is a built-in accessibility feature.
 It can read out text on the computer, documents, settings, events that happen on the computer, i.e., when you turn off the volume or click on button more information about it is spoken out.
 It is useful for those who have a problem with their vision and can help them to use the computer.